-In addition, Łódzkie Region can benefit from the development of Renewable Energy Resources, rendering the conversion of former mine sites and coal fired power plants to produce clean energy a possible and attractive solution. Łódzkie higher suitability for wind power generation with an average wind speed of 12.2 miles per hour.
-The solar resource is lower, but the conversion can still be considered feasible.
+In addition, Łódzkie Region can benefit from the development of Renewable Energy Resources, rendering the conversion of former mine sites and coal fired power plants to produce clean energy a possible and attractive solution. Łódzkie higher suitability for wind power generation with an average wind speed of 12.2 miles per hour and a high availability factor (41.85%).
+The solar resource is lower (12% availability factor), but the conversion can still be considered feasible.
 Finally, due to the intensive excavation of land in former mine sites that has deteriorated soil quality and stability, housing projects seem a technically difficult option to consider.

 Poland is the largest coal producer in Europe and is extremely dependent on domestic coal for its energy supply.
 Coal accounts for almost 80% of energy production and 51% of total primary energy supply.
 Poland, in spite of having the most polluting coal industry in the EU, demonstrates a low willingness to decrease its emissions let alone to completely wean itself off fossil fuels.
 In contrast, the Polish government plans the extension of coal driven activities in the country with the commissioning of new lignite fuelled power stations and the construction of two coal extraction sites in Zloczew and Silesia.
 The draft national energy explicitly states that coal will continue to have a key role in the country's energy mix for the next decade; Poland will produce 60% of its energy from coal.
-As the country seems
+As the country seems deeply stuck on coal, there is no currently a stated coal phase plan but only a soft commitment to rule out state aid for coal related activities.
+Even though the government seems committed to the prolongation of carbon based economy (as backed by mining companies and workers union), local support for ending coal activities is growing and leads to more vocal demands for planning a transition.